andrewlarsen514/software-engineering-princples/operationally-ready.md

 To help balance the above considerations, here are recommended best practices:

-1. Use your framework's support of different levels of log severity, such as TRACE, DEBUG, INFO, WARN, ERROR to facilitate log configuration and filtering
+1. Use your framework's support of different levels of log severity, such as TRACE, DEBUG, INFO, WARN, and ERROR, to facilitate log configuration and filtering
 2. Log entry/exit points and key waypoints at an appropriate log severity level, such as TRACE or DEBUG.
 3. Avoid logging payload contents in bulk.
 In cases where some amount of payload logging is necessary for forensics, consider which elements are truly necessary and which elements are sensitive and should be masked or otherwise protected.
 4. Ensure that your framework, or your log statements, provide you enough information to follow the thread of execution of a particular flow even if it is interleaved with output from other threads of execution.